 You can also load two different colors at once on your sponge to create a gradient look.
-Simply load one color at the time and then apply the same way you would with just one color, keeping in mind that the direction of your sponge needs to be such that colors don’t overlap.
-Meaning, always keep one color towards the outside of the face and the other ones inwards.
-Otherwise, rather than creating a gradient the colors might mix together or create a patch work look.
+Simply load one color at the time and then apply the same way you would with just one color.
+Always keep one color towards the outside of the face and the other ones inwards.
+Compare loading two colors loaded on two a sponge to using a rainbow cake.

 Another option is to use Rainbow Cakes to create base coats with several colors.
 To load a rainbow cake you will need to get your entire sponge moisten, but make sure to squeeze all excess water out of your sponge before loading it with face paint.
 Then, set the sponge so that the longer end of your face paint sponge is perpendicular to the stripes of your rainbow cake and swipe in the direction of the stripes back and forward until your entire sponge is fully loaded.
 Don’t get too stressed about using Rainbow Cakes since this is an entire technique on its own and we will go over it in a future post.